Markdown Strategy Optimizer

 The Markdown Dilemma

-Money is tied up.
-Every day an item sits, that capital isn't earning returns elsewhere.
+• Money is tied up.
+Every day an item sits, that capital cannot earn returns elsewhere.

-Too aggressive = lost profit.
-Markdown too fast and you leave money on the table.
+• Too aggressive = lost profit.
+Discount too quickly and you may leave money on the table.

 Markdown Psychology